JSv4/OpenContracts/opencontractserver/llms/README.md

     description="Analyze contract risk factors"
 )

-# The '''corpus''' parameter is required for document agents.
+# The '''corpus''' parameter is optional for document agents (use None for standalone).
 agent = await agents.for_document(
-    document=123, # Use actual document ID or object corpus=1,     # Use actual corpus ID or object tools=[risk_tool]
+    document=123, # Use actual document ID or object corpus=None,
+    tools=[risk_tool]
 )
 ```